 - Soul Urns - Portable storage, similar to shulker boxes, but with an upgrade system

 You can extend the mod even further with these add-ons!
 You don't NEED them, but they are nice to have.
 Compatible Minecraft versions are listed, but may be out-of-date.

 - Silent Gear (1.12.2+) - The Silent's Gems tool/armor system reworked and moved to its own mod.
-In 1.13, this will completely replace Gems tool/armor, but right now both mods have their own system.
-Gems can be used to make Silent Gear items, but the reverse is not true.
+This completely replace the old tool/armor in 1.13+.

 There are 48 gems, divided into three sets of sixteen.
-World generation settings are still being worked on.
 Currently, gems are assigned randomly to each biome in the overworld, but multi-gem ore is spawned in the Nether and The End.
 The randomness is seeded with your PC username (this is not collected or stored, the mod just calculates a hash code from the value).
 Glowroses spawning in the overworld will match gems that spawn in that biome.

 - Classic - Found in the overworld.
 Heights, vein counts, and frequency are randomized by biome.

 - Dark - Found in the Nether at most heights, from around lava level to lower ceiling.
 They are darker in color than classic gems and have slightly different shades.

 - Light - Found in the End at most heights.
 They are lighter in color than classic gems and have slightly different shades.

 Silent Gear Support